nosarthur/nosarthur.github.io/_posts/2018-02-10-quantum-computing.md

 * Nov.2017: [IBM announced 20-qubit processor for clients and 50-qubit prototype](https://www-03.ibm.com/press/us/en/pressrelease/53374.wss)
 * Jan.2018: [Intel announced 49-qubit processor](https://newsroom.intel.com/news/intel-advances-quantum-neuromorphic-computing-research/)

-They have agreed on the [cloud-based quantum computing architecture](https://en.wikipedia.org/wiki/Cloud-based_quantum_computing) and it is anticipated that in the foreseeable future quantum computing will bring breakthroughs to drug development, material science, financial modeling, climate forecasting, etc.
+They all adopt the [cloud-based quantum computing architecture](https://en.wikipedia.org/wiki/Cloud-based_quantum_computing).
+In general, quantum computing is expected to bring breakthroughs to drug development, material science, financial modeling, climate forecasting, etc.
-In particular, a lot of enthusiasm in the following two areas
+In particular, the following two areas have attracted a lot of attention:

 * chemistry simulation
 * machine learning / artificial intelligence

-In this post, I will give a gentle introduction to this technology, with some emphasis on chemistry simulation, The ideal reader would have some acquaintance with science and technology, but not necessary an expert of quantum mechanics.
+In this post, I will give a gentle introduction to this technology, with emphasis on chemistry simulations.
+The ideal reader would be acquainted with science and technology, but not necessarily an expert of quantum mechanics.
+Most sub-fields of quantum computing are fully omitted here, including quantum communication, [quantum cryptography](https://en.wikipedia.org/wiki/Quantum_cryptography), [quantum algorithm design](https://en.wikipedia.org/wiki/Quantum_algorithm), [quantum complexity theory](https://en.wikipedia.org/wiki/Quantum_complexity_theory) etc.
 If you are interested in the fusion of quantum computing and neural network, checkout [this article](https://www.quantamagazine.org/job-one-for-quantum-computers-boost-artificial-intelligence-20180129/).
-Other sub-fields such as quantum communication, [quantum cryptography](https://en.wikipedia.org/wiki/Quantum_cryptography), [quantum algorithm design](https://en.wikipedia.org/wiki/Quantum_algorithm), [quantum complexity theory](https://en.wikipedia.org/wiki/Quantum_complexity_theory) etc, will be fully omitted here.

-As for general references, [Professor John Preskill](https://en.wikipedia.org/wiki/John_Preskill) gave a very nice keynote talk recently in the [Quantum Computing for Business conference](https://www.q2b.us/) on the perspectives of Noisy Intermediate-Scale Quantum (NISQ) technology, i.e., quantum computers with 50-100 qubits.
+For general references, [Professor John Preskill](https://en.wikipedia.org/wiki/John_Preskill) gave a keynote talk recently in the [Quantum Computing for Business conference](https://www.q2b.us/) on the perspectives of Noisy Intermediate-Scale Quantum (NISQ) technology, i.e., quantum computers with 50-100 qubits.
-The paper version of the talk can be found [on arxiv](https://arxiv.org/abs/1801.00862).
+The paper version of the talk is [on arxiv](https://arxiv.org/abs/1801.00862).

 In addition, Doug Finke maintains a website with lots of useful information, including up-to-date qubit count/characteristics, industry/academic players, job opportunities, etc: [quantum computing report](https://quantumcomputingreport.com/).

 ## introduction

-In the early 80s, people started to think about simulating quantum systems using other quantum systems whose Hamiltonian can be tuned.
+In the early 80s, people started to think about simulating quantum systems using other quantum systems.
-This is a very natural idea because simulating a quantum system on a classical computer is very expensive.
+This is a very natural idea because simulating a quantum system on a classical computer is expensive.
-There are two aspects to this difficulty
+There are two aspects to this expense:

 * the amount of **space** to store the quantum state, either in memory or in disk
 * the effort to calculate the time evolution, i.e., the **time** complexity